mitay-walle/com.mitay-walle.comment-shader-gui/README.md

 Custom **ShaderGUI** for Unity that extends the standard material inspector.
 It solves core limitations of Unity’s built-in system:

-- 'MaterialProperryDrawer' attributes cannot take extra parameters.
+- `MaterialProperryDrawer` attributes cannot take extra parameters.
 - You cannot apply multiple attributes to the same property
 - You cannot combine some built-in attributes with custom `MaterialPropertyDrawer`.